-- Color - choose a color scheme that the recipient will love, a favorite color or a tonal selection to match a bedroom or a sofa.
+- Colour - choose a colour scheme that the recipient will love, a favourite colour or a tonal selection to match a bedroom or a sofa

 - Make the right size.
 It is difficult to actively measure someone’s head if you’re making a gift, but make a mental note of the size you think will fit best.

-- Choose the right color/embellishments.
-If the recipient of your hat loves making a statement then by all means make a hat in bright colors, with embellishments and a fluffy pompom, but if they are more conservative, stick to something they would wear, perhaps a sweet, plain beanie with some gentle striping or a cable or two.
+- Choose the right colour/embellishments.
+If the recipient of your hat loves making a statement then by all means make a hat in bright colours, with embellishments and a fluffy pompom, but if they are more conservative, stick to something they would wear, perhaps a sweet, plain beanie with some gentle striping or a cable or two.

 - Avoid seams - if you can, crochet the hat in the round to avoid seams that rub, or if you do need to sew up, keep your seam as soft as possible.

 Cushions and pillows are good ideas for anyone who is either bed bound or having to rest for long periods of time.
 You can make them really personal too, think about a cushion design that will match their personality, interior design or perhaps their passion.
 Whether it’s a coastal cushion, a heart patterned cushion, or an owl cushion, there really is something for everyone.